-- name of your EKS cluster, - AWS region in which you wish to deploy your cluster, - the amount of nodes you would like tho have, - the desired ratio between on-demand 🖸 and spot 🗹 instances in the total number of nodes.
+- 1 To create your cluster, you will need the following data: - name of your EKS cluster, - AWS region in which you wish to deploy your cluster, - the amount of nodes you would like tho have, - the desired ratio between on-demand 🖸 and spot 🖸 instances in the total number of nodes.

-spot C instances are not recommended for production environment, but may be useful e.g. for testing purposes.
+spot 🗹 instances are not recommended for production environment, but may be useful e.g. for testing purposes.

-After you have settled all the needed details, create your EKS cluster following the official cluster creation instructions
+After you have settled all the needed details, create your EKS cluster following the official cluster creation instructions \mathbf{C} .

-After you have created the EKS cluster, you also need to install the Amazon EBS CSI driver C on your cluster.
+2 After you have created the EKS cluster, you also need to install the Amazon EBS CSI driver C on your cluster.
 See the official documentation C on adding it as an Amazon EKS add-on.